 If it's not a piece of writing (ie. you bring a drawing or a t-shirt) then we might ask you to "show and tell" the item, to provide some context.
-You might want to share a memory that relates to the item, or is from that point in your life.
+You might want to share a memory from that point in your life.

-I have something but it's not from my teenage years - can I still take part?
+I have something but it's not from my teens - can I still take part?

 Some people discovered sexuality or gender in their 20s, rather than their teenage years, so like to bring something from that time, as they feel it better reflects their "coming-of-age" experience than their teens.

-Some people like to bring diaries from when they were pre-teen because they wrote something really funny or sweet when they were 10-12 years old.
+Some people bring diaries from their pre-teen years, because they wrote something really funny or sweet when they were 10-12.

 It's all good.

 We just ask that it's written/created by you, and from your past.

 If you're a performer, and want to read something, you're very welcome, but please bring some raw teenage writings, NOT your regular/rehearsed stand-up/spoken word set (even if it's ABOUT your teenage years).